jonnonz1/nz-statute-book/acts/public/2012/national-animal-identification-and-tracing-act-2012.md

-  (a) register as a PICA with the NAIT organisation; and (b) register with the NAIT organisation, as a NAIT location, any location where NAIT animals are to be kept or held; and (c) identify a NAIT animal with a NAIT device and register the animal with the NAIT organisation; and (d) declare the movement of NAIT animals from 1 NAIT location to another; and (e) declare the death, loss, or intended export of NAIT animals; and (f) provide correct and up-to-date information to the NAIT organisation as required by or under this Act.
+  (a) register as a PICA with the NAIT organisation; and (b) register with the NAIT organisation, as a NAIT location, any location where NAIT animals are to be kept or held; and (c) identify a NAIT animal with a NAIT device and register the animal with the NAIT organisation; and (d) declare the movement of NAIT animals from 1 NAIT location or other location to another; and (e) declare the death, loss, or intended export of NAIT animals; and (f) provide correct and up-to-date information to the NAIT organisation as required by or under this Act.
 (3) These obligations apply to every PICA—